nasa/fprime/Gds/README.md

 that channel or event type.

 ### Loaders
+Loaders are used to construct dictionaries of channel and events.
+These dictionaries have template classes as values and ids or names as keys.

+Each dictionary type has their own loader, but subclassing is used to prevent code duplication.
+For example, there are loaders for channel and event python file dicitonaries, but they both subclass the python loader class which provides helper functions for reading python file dictionaries.

 ### Decoders
+Decoders are responsible for parsing the message data for a specific descriptor type.

+Each decoder uses dictionaries produced by loaders to help with its parsing.
+These are given to the decoder's constructor.

+The knowledge for how to parse that descrptor type should stay within the decoder.
+Each decoder type takes in the binary message data, parses it, and sends the resulting data object to all consumers registered to it.

 ### Encoders
+Encoders are responsible for taking data objects from consumers (gui panels), converting them to binary data, and passing them to the TCP client to send to the F' deployment.

+Like the decoders, encoders use dictionaries produced by loaders to help craft the binary output.

 ### Consumers
+Consumers do not have a specific base class, but instead simply implement a data callback method that is called by decoders with parsed data objects as the argument.
+In the case of the Gds, the consumers are the GUI panels that display data.
+Consumers can also produce data that is sent to encoders and eventually on to the F' deployment.

 ## Notes
  - Currently, the models/common directory has command.py, event.py, and